-If you’re new to the idea of growing sunflowers, then you likely have many questions about them.
+If you’re new to the idea of growing them, you likely have many questions.
 Lots of people are curious about how fast they grow because they want to be able to enjoy the sunflowers as soon as possible.

-Keep reading to get all of the information you need about growing sunflowers.
-You will be able to learn about how fast they grow as well as methods to help you get the best results.
+Keep reading to get all of the information you need about growing these beautiful plants.
+You’ll be able to learn about how fast they grow as well as methods to help you get the best results.

 When it comes to determining how long sunflowers take to grow, it’s going to be important to look at averages.
-Most sunflowers are going to reach maturity sometime between seventy and one hundred days after they have been planted.
+Most sunflowers are going to reach maturity sometime between seventy and one hundred days after they’ve been planted.

 This is influenced by how well the sunflowers are being taken care of and other natural factors that can speed things up or slow them down slightly.
 Overall, you will find that sunflowers are plants that grow incredibly quickly when compared to others and it’s even possible for these gigantic flowers to reach twelve feet in just three months.

-Anyone who likes to garden will be able to get a lot of satisfaction out of growing sunflowers.
-These plants look very impressive and the fact that they grow so fast is only going to make it easier to make the decision to grow them in your garden areas.
+Anyone who likes to garden will be able to get a lot of satisfaction out of growing these plants.
+They look very impressive and the fact that they grow so fast is only going to make it easier to make the decision to grow them in your garden areas.